History of the Jews in Curaçao: "Curaçao visas"

 During World War II, Curaçao played an indirect role in the rescue of Jews from Nazi-occupied Lithuania.
 In July 1940, following the Soviet takeover of the Baltic States, Nathan Gutwirth, a Dutch citizen studying at the Telshe yeshiva, sought a way to leave Lithuania in the absence of diplomatic relations between the Soviet Union and Holland.
 Gutwirth asked the Dutch ambassador to Lithuania, L.P.J. de Dekker, for a visa to the Dutch colony of Curaçao, from where he hoped to continue on to the United States. de Dekker informed him that Curaçao did not require any entry visa for citizens or non-citizens, only a landing permit signed by the governor.
 Recognizing this as a way to help other Jews escape Lithuania, de Dekker instructed all Dutch consuls to stamp any passport or identity paper belonging to any refugee with the statement:

 leaving out the part about the landing permit.

 Rabbi Zerach Warhaftig, a Polish Zionist leader, heard about the scheme and arranged with the temporary Dutch consul in Kaunas, businessman Jan Zwartendijk, to issue "Curaçao visas" to anyone who requested them.
 Without receiving permission from the Dutch diplomatic mission in Riga, Zwartendijk issued 2,200 Curaçao visas between July 24 and August 2, 1940, the day before his office was closed by the Soviets.

 While the Soviets agreed to honor the Curaçao visas, they insisted that the visa holders also have a transit visa to a country outside Russia.
 At this point the Japanese consul in Kaunas came into the picture.
 Chiune Sugihara had been seeking a way to help Lithuanian Jews escape to Japan under the Fugu Plan.
 Sugihara worked in conjunction with Zwartendijk to issue 2,200 transit visas to Japan, with Curaçao as the final destination.
 With these visas, Jews were able to obtain exit visas from the Soviet government and take the Trans-Siberian Railway to Vladivostok, destination Kobe, Japan.
-None of the visa holders actually reached Curaçao.
+It is believed that none of the visa holders actually reached Curaçao.
+In the archived papers of Anatole Ponevejsky, the head of the Kobe Jewish community in 1940–1941, however, a bar graph ("Emigration from Japan, Countries of destination, July 1940–November 1941") shows that 5 emigrants had a destination of the Netherlands Indies.